aehparta/gauge/README.md

 Simple multimeter application that supports bluetooth devices.
 Work on android and linux.
 Windows support might be available in the future when bluetooth starts working with Qt in windows.

+First view has some real values shown, second one is a test:

 ![Example](http://up.zeraw.biz/dl/naCA6A/screenshot4.png)